webhooksite/docs/docs/custom-actions/action-types.md

 ### Database Query

 Allows running a database query, with support for fetching out data in a series of variables.
 We recommend storing the password as a Global Variable.
+The query timeout is 10 seconds.

 #### Supported Database Servers